 Smoking and tobacco laws in Australia

 Smoking laws help to reduce smoking rates and tobacco-related harm in our community.
-Australia's laws include tobacco advertising bans, plain packaging laws, laws on smoking in public, and age limits on who can buy tobacco.
+Some of Australia's laws include excise on tobacco products, tobacco advertising bans, plain packaging laws, laws on smoking in public, and age limits on who can buy tobacco.

 Tobacco control legislation review